Erection date: 11/3/1964

 Metropolitan Borough of Chelsea

 Parachute mines were used in the early 40s; the end of the war was characterised by the use of V-1s and V-2s.
 Parachute mines are recorded as having fallen on other London sites on 16 and 17 April 1941.
-The next door Chelsea Old Church is recorded as having been attacked on 16 April 1941 but that raid began on the 16th and continued into the morning of the 17th so it seems likely this Roper's Garden site was destroyed in the same raid, possibly by the same bomb.
+A plaque in the porch records the next door Chelsea Old Church as having been attacked on 16 April 1941 but that raid began on the 16th and continued into the morning of the 17th so it seems likely this Roper's Garden site was destroyed in the same raid, possibly by the same bomb.

 Site: Roper's Garden (1 memorial)